robocrax/jellyfin-docs/general/clients/kodi.md

 ### Install Add-on Repository

 The most convenient install method of our Jellyfin add-ons is to use the official Kodi Jellyfin Repository.
-Using this repository allows for easy install of our add-ons, as well as automatically keeping the add-ons up to date with the latest version.
+Using this repository allows for easy install of all our add-ons, as well as automatically keeping the add-ons up to date with the latest version.
 Any other Jellyfin related add-ons that may be built in the future will also be available here.

 The installation method for the repository varies depending on what kind of device you're using, outlined below.